What is a GI bleeding scan?

 What should I expect when I bring my child to the hospital for a GI bleeding scan?

-When you arrive, please go to the Nuclear Medicine check-in desk on the second floor of the main hospital or the first floor check-in desk at our Waltham facility.
+When you arrive, please go to the Nuclear Medicine check-in desk on the second floor of the main hospital.
 A clinical intake coordinator will check in your child and verify her registration information.

 What happens during a GI bleeding scan?